Partners #UFGC19 .

 ZEN – Research Centre on Zero Emission Neighbourhoods in Smart Cities

 Their goal is to develop solutions for future buildings and neighbourhoods with no GHG emissions and thereby to contribute to a low-carbon society.
 In order to achieve this, they develop neighbourhood design and planning instruments integrating science-based knowledge on GHG emissions.
-A series of neighbourhood-scale living labs acts as innovation hub and a testing ground for the solutions developed in the ZEN Research Centre.
+A series of neighbourhood-scale pilot projects acts as innovation hubs and testing grounds for the solutions developed in the ZEN Research Centre.

 University of Applied Science Technikum Wien